Depalpur, Madhya Pradesh

 Depalpur is a town of shri 24 avtaar mandir belong God Vishnu and a Nagar panchayat in Indore district in the state of Madhya Pradesh, India.
 Depalpur is around 41.7Km from Indore.

 Origin of name

 According to tradition, the town is named after the Pala dynasty ruler Devapala (reigned 810s-845 CE).

 History

 In the Ain-i-Akbari, Depalpur is mentioned as one of the 10 mahals of the Ujjain sarkar in Malwa Subah.
 Later, it became part of the Princely state of Indore.
-The Zagirdar of Depalpur was Meer sayyed Abdul kadir Hussain sahb .(Dada miya)After his demise, his descendants distributed the family property to the farmers of Depalpur and pamalpur and currently, they are living in Santer, Depalpur and Indore.
+The Zagirdar of Depalpur was Meer sayyed Abdul kadir Hussain sahb .(Dada miya)After his demise, his descendants distributed the family property to depalpuri Sayyed and Kazi families.